Laz language: Grammar

-Like many languages of the Caucasus, Laz has a rich consonantal system (in fact, the richest among the Kartvelian family) but only five vowels (a, e, i, o, u).
-The nouns are inflected with agglutinative suffixes to indicate grammatical function (four to seven cases, depending on the dialect) and number (singular or plural), but not by gender.
+The nouns are inflected with agglutinative suffixes to indicate grammatical function (four to eight cases, depending on the dialect) and number (singular or plural), but not by gender.

 The Laz verb is inflected with suffixes according to person and number, and also for grammatical tense, aspect, mood, and (in some dialects) evidentiality.
 Up to 50 verbal prefixes are used to indicate spatial orientation/direction.
 Person and number suffixes provided for the subject as well as for one or two objects involved in the action, e.g. gimpulam = "I hide it from you".